 Child molestation crimes are taken very seriously in California.
 There is a certain stigma involved with these cases due to the nature of the crime and the age of the alleged victims.

 For over 38 years, Wallin & Klarich has stood by people who were accused of child molestation crimes.
 If you are convicted of certain sex crimes you can face devastating consequences to your personal and professional life.

-However, every child molestation case differs greatly based on factors such as the age of the victim and the act.
+However, every child molestation case differs greatly based on factors such as the age of the victim and the sexual act alleged.
 In fact, there are several different crimes that encompass child molestation in California.

 Lewd or Lascivious Acts with a Minor (PC 288)

 According to California Penal Code Section 288, a lewd or lascivious act against a minor is defined as touching any part of the body (bare or covered skin) of a minor or forcing the minor to touch him or herself or you for the purposes of sexually arousing or gratifying yourself or the victim.
 Penal Code Section 288 consists of three subsections: